JaiwalAvinash/storage_account/readme.md

-# Code for Storage accoutn
+# Code for Storage account
 I have used the for each concept for to create multiple storage account.